madankundu/node-js-static-app-demo/README.md

-# Node js static app demo
+# Node js demo
-Node Js demo static app
+This is simple static app.
+Beginner node js programmer can use the code and implement in their way